Photos the Brazilian Police Could Not Delete

 As their arrest unfolded, journalist Fernando Sato found what was left of Gomes’ camera on the street.
 The memory card was all scratched up but still in the device.
 So Sato put the pieces in a plastic bag and gave it to another photographer, Ignacio Aronovich, that same night.
 Miraculously, the card still worked and Aronovich was able to recover the few photos the police had deleted.

 “I don’t want people to think of me as ‘that photographer who got his ass kicked and his camera destroyed by the police.’
-I’m a crazy-ass photographer doing his thing, making GIFs, and taking some pictures.
+I’m a crazy-ass photographer doing his thing, making GIFs and taking some pictures.
 I want people to remember my work.
-Let the photos speak for themselves,” said Gomes.
+Let the photos speak for themselves,” said Gomes to VICE Brazil.

 Scroll down to see photos from that night.